Jasper Liu: 2016: First Fanmeeting and Take Me to The Moon

 Following a successful Live Tour across Taiwan with his band, Morning Call in the year-end of 2015, the first half of 2016 was a quiet period for Liu.
 His supposedly first period Chinese Wuxia drama 王道劍 was constantly delayed even though it was slated to start filming early 2016.
 Bounded by his contracts and to avoid possible conflicting schedules, he could not take up other film works during this period of time.
 In between, he only took shorter projects such as filming endorsement CF works and dubbing for his first voice acting project for "Chibi Maruko-chan: Italia Kara Kita Shōnen" as the male lead, Andrea.
 Despite going through a relatively quiet period, his positive image and rising popularity is still prominent in Taiwan as he lands on several endorsements like Visa Taiwan Debit Card and appointed as the ambassador for various charity events.

 After months of hiatus from filming, he finally took on the role of a hot-tempered and talented Indie band vocalist, "Rex" in web-series "Lost?
-Me Too: Chloe", starring along with acclaimed actor Chris Wu and actress Nana Lee.
+Me Too: Chloe", starring along with actor Chris Wu and actress Nana Lee.
 The series revolves around the love and life of titular lead, "Chloe", a career-women played by Lee.
 Liu plays the love interest and new boyfriend of "Chloe" in the series.
-This role was a great new challenge for Liu as the role requires him to sing, he was known to be the guitarist in his band, Morning Call and have never officially sing a full song on screen.
+This role was a new challenge for Liu as the role requires him to sing, he was known to be the guitarist in his band, Morning Call and have never officially sing a full song on screen.
 The role "Rex" is very hot-tempered and brash, vastly different from the warmer roles he took in the past.

 Collaborating with Korea's travel website, Nadoyo, his career took off to another level by holding his first ever Fanmeeting in Seoul, South Korea on July 31.
 According to news reports, 500 tickets were sold out in 10 minutes and hundreds of Korean fans greeted him in the airport, proving his popularity in South Korea.
 He was awarded with Asian Male Star Prize at 11th Seoul Drama Awards in September.

 In September, Liu began filming the nostalgia high school musical romance, Take Me to the Moon, playing a high school student, opposite Vivian Sung.
 The film was inspired by the song of the same name by late popular Taiwanese singer-songwriter Chang Yu Sheng.
 Set in 1997 Taiwan, the film revolves around a group of high school schoolmates who formed The Moon Band and the last few nights before their graduation day.
 It was released on December 1, 2017, in Taiwan.